OhnoMain/spambot/readme.md

 # 🧠 Bot Spammer by Ohno

 A terminal-based fun spam script written in Python for chaotic purposes (keyboard input only).
 This tool is made purely for entertainment and trolling friends
 > ⚠️ Use responsibly.
-This tool simulates real keyboard input and can mess things up if misused!
+This tool simulates real keyboard input and can mess things up if misused

 ---